The NSW relationship register provides legal recognition for de facto partners.

-If your relationship is on the register and you want it removed, you can lodge an application by mail, or in person at a service centre.
+If your relationship is on the register and you want it removed, you can lodge an application by mail, or in person at a Service NSW Centre.

-- Only the parties to a registered relationship can apply to revoke that relationship.
+- Only the parties to a registered relationship can apply to revoke the relationship.

 - One or both of the parties may apply.
-If only one of the parties is making the application they must serve notice of the application on the other party, and lodge proof of that service.
+If only one of the parties is making the application, they must serve notice of the application on the other party, and lodge proof of the notice.

-Both or either parties to the revocation application may apply to withdraw the application within 90 days of the application being made.
+- One or both may apply to withdraw the application within 90 days of making the application.

 What you need